anoncam/big-bang/docs/guides/using_bigbang/values_guide.md

 ### Values

-Variables defined in BigBang's [values.yaml](/chart/values.yaml) are values that the BigBang team has identified as ones which users will be most likely to want to set when installing or upgrading BigBang.
+Variables defined in Big Bang's [values.yaml](/chart/values.yaml) are values that the Big Bang team has identified as ones which users will be most likely to want to set when installing or upgrading Big Bang.
 This provides a single, standard way to set the most deployment-specific values and many users may not need to do any more than customize these values for their environment.
 Beyond these the Big Bang team also provides additional ways to pass values through to specific packages or modify templates after rendering.

 #### Big Bang Configuration Values